StarCrusher96/Kerbal-Star-Systems-2/README.md

    - [PlanetShine](https://forum.kerbalspaceprogram.com/index.php?/topic/173138-112x-planetshine-0266-feb-22-2022/)
    - [Singularity](https://github.com/LGhassen/Singularity/releases)

-### Planetmods - unless annotated, they are not known to be compatable but MAY be.
+### Planetmods - unless annotated, they are not known to be compatible but MAY be.
 Help us by testing and reporting your results.
    - Beyond Home
    - Corelian
    - ExtraSolar